robertefreeman/CLG-MCP/README.md

 ## Disclaimer

 This tool is for educational and research purposes.
-Please respect Cyndi's List's terms of service and implement appropriate delays between requests.
+Please respect Cyndi's List's terms of service and the built-in delays for responsible scraping.

 ---